teunvink/hammerspoon/README.md

 - Create a new password, store a Google Authenticator token seed (a 16-byte string)

 ####Usage:####
 `token.lua` provides the `token_keystroke` function to generate keystrokes for a generated token generated with a specific seed.
-In the example below, `token_github` is the name of the password in the login keychain.
+In the example below, argument `token_github` is the name of the password stored in the login keychain.

     -- Cmd-Alt-G - type Github token
     hs.hotkey.bind({"cmd", "alt"}, "G", function()